How Often Should You Exercise With Diastasis Recti?

 When Should You Repeat the Program or Move On?

-Repeating exercises can help your core and pelvic floor recover, especially if you’re postpartum and still building strength.
+Repeating gentle exercises can help your core and pelvic floor recover, especially if you’re postpartum and still building strength.

 - Repeat the program if symptoms persist or you need more control.

-- Move on to the 30-Day Postpartum Workout Plan if you’re six weeks postpartum and you completed the first phase well.
+- Move on to the 30-Day Postpartum Workout Plan if you’re six weeks postpartum and completed the first phase well.

 When Should You Call a Doctor About Diastasis Recti?